Normed vector space

 which makes any normed vector space into a metric space and a topological vector space.
 If this metric space is complete then the normed space is a Banach space.
 Every normed vector space can be "uniquely extended" to a Banach space, which makes normed spaces intimately related to Banach spaces.
-Every Banach space is a normed space but converse is not true.
+Every Banach space is a normed space but the converse is not true.
 For example, the set of the finite sequences of real numbers can be normed with the Euclidean norm, but it is not complete for this norm.